mattrich98/Portfolio/README.md

 Want to try and do most things with HTML and CSS unless I really have to us JavaScript.

 But I might not do some things, because if I can't click/press something on a mobile device

+Change background image as takes long to load